-But yet, again, similar to the websites, it appears from the research that’s done that these are falling short in similar ways.
+But yet again, similar to the websites, it appears from the research, that these are falling short in similar ways.
 Almost 60% of people say most vendor content is useless (Forrester via Sirius Decisions 2020) and 94% of people surveyed are annoyed by communications that they receive from businesses (Twilio).

 Content really hasn’t changed a lot since the days of print.
-In the days of print, you would have hired a copywriter, you would have hired a designer, you would have got them to lay the thing out, you would have produced a PDF, and you would have sent it to the printing presses.
+In the days of print, you would have hired a copywriter.
+You would have hired a designer.
+Then, you would have got them to lay the thing out and you would have produced a PDF.
+You would have sent it to the printing presses.

-You wouldn’t have got any data back, there wouldn’t have been any interaction, there wouldn’t have been any two way communication.
+You wouldn’t have got any data back.
+There wouldn’t have been any interaction.
+There wouldn’t have been any two way communication.
 Because you can’t do that with dead trees.
 Right?
 Fundamentally, it’s just not possible.
 94% of B2B firms struggle with content insights.
-77%, as a result, can’t deliver and activate effective content and 39% of content is not relevant or useful for the buyer journey (Forrester via Sirius Decisions 2020).
+77%, as a result, can’t deliver and activate effective content.
+39% of content is not relevant or useful for the buyer journey (Forrester via Sirius Decisions 2020).

-All we’ve done now that we’ve entered the digital age is we’ve just taken that PDF, and rather than sending it off to the printers, we’ve just stuck it on our website.
-And so all of these opportunities that digital provides for interaction and for engagement of the data to be collected is completely non existent.
+Now that we have entered the digital age, we have taken that PDF, and rather than sending it off to the printers, we’ve just stuck it on our website.
+So all of these opportunities that digital provides for interaction and for engagement of the data to be collected is completely non existent.

 Nick outlines the opportunities for sales and marketing teams to exceed buyer expectations: